wearelucid/lucid-nuxt-2021/README.md

 Once the file is placed correctly, an import to that file needs to be set:

-- If your file declares variarbles or mixins, import it inside the [`style-resources.scss`](./assets/scss/style-resources.scss).
+- If your file declares variables or mixins, import it inside the [`style-resources.scss`](./assets/scss/style-resources.scss).
 - If you declare _actual styles,_ import them in [`global.scss`](./assets/scss/global.scss).

 ### Nuxt Style Resources